 "What do you mean?"
 Lusiel was genuinely confused by the remark.
-She had long thought herself to be very honest in her dealings, even blunt.
+She always thought herself to be very honest in her dealings, even blunt.
 Yet here was Vette, making a remark she'd heard countless times, enough she was prepared to stomp a foot in disgust.
 What was there to "get" that she wasn't demonstrating in every action she took?

 "Well, you have to admit you're hard to really understand sometimes."

 "I am not!
 Why does everyone say such things?
-I'm the easily the simplest person in the world to understand!"
+I'm easily the simplest person in the world to understand!"

 "Are we talking about the same Sith, here?
 Lord Lusiel, apprentice to Darth Baras?
 The same Lord Lusiel who can swipe her saber against some poor sod and then turn right around and pat a sad guard who cries over the body of a dead apprentice?
 That Lord Lusiel?"

 Lusiel frowned thoughtfully.
 "You mean Vemrin?
 He was not worthy of the name Sith.
 He failed.
 Failure can't be tolerated.
 If the failed are allowed to succeed, it weakens the Empire as a whole.
 But that doesn't mean we shouldn't sorrow or mourn them when they're destroyed.
 I endured many such encounters during my years on Korriban, as I did when Vemrin attacked."
 She shrugged, "I proved I was stronger, that's all."

 Vette sat back against the wall, slightly stunned.
 It occurred to her Lusiel took great strides in every choice she made to make the absolute right choice.
 By whatever measure she used to gauge right and wrong, of course.
 Vette was pretty certain Lusiel's concept of right and proper behavior was a far cry from her own, anyway.
 But she wasn't like so many Sith Vette had considered over the past several months, those who insanely delighted in using their power against others without regard for the consequence.
 This wasn't about pleasure or even satisfaction.
 No, Lusiel was determined, she was focused, rather.
 She knew exactly what she was doing and where she was headed, even if she didn't share such knowledge with her twi'lek companion.